JadenSlashMonkey/Applied-Energistics-2/.github/CONTRIBUTING.md

 # How to contribute

 We want to keep it as easy as possible to contribute changes to support the growth and stability of AE2.
-There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.
+There are a few guidelines that weblalalalalalalallllllllllllllllla! need contributors to follow so that we can have a chance of keeping on top of things.